 Unfortunately, my marriage didn’t survive the problem, but I did and everything is good.

 It wasn’t the problem itself which caused the marriage to end, but the response I received from my wife when I was ill, you know that “in sickness and in health” part of the wedding vows.
 It’s not until you become sick that you realise what that actually means to the other person.
+My wife was not interested in the sickness part, she was more “not in sickness just in wealth”.

 Nearly 10 years on with the same dose of cabergoline, annual blood tests, regular MRI scans, oh and now the added ECG check around every five years – this was every year for a while but there was never any sign of any problems so they pushed it out.
 The reason for the ECG is that the tablets in higher doses can cause problems with the heart’s valves,